Your guide to Wednesday's LCS games: Astros-Yankees all tied, Dodgers can advance

 The matchup that matters most: For the Yankees, it's all about getting Keuchel out of the game and forcing the Astros' combustible bullpen to get as many outs as possible.
 In Game 4, Houston relievers gave up five runs and recorded six outs, an implosion that manager A.J.
 Hinch kindly described as "not a great visual from my side of the dugout."
 It wasn't an isolated performance either.
 In eight postseason games, Astros relievers have combined for a 6.20 ERA, 1.42 walks/hits per inning pitched and 7.3 strikeouts per nine innings.
 Don't be surprised if starter Brad Peacock plays a role out of the bullpen in Game 5.

 The prediction: The Astros talked a good game Tuesday night, but Game 4 was a crusher.
-The Yankees had the best home record in the AL during the season and are 4-0 in the Bronx in the postseason.
-Even with their nemesis, Keuchel, on the mound for the Astros, it would be foolish to bet against the Baby Bombers now.
+The Yankees had the best home record in the AL during the season and are 5-0 in the Bronx in the postseason.
+Even with their nemesis, Keuchel, on the mound, it would be foolish to bet against the Baby Bombers now.
 Yankees win a close one, 3-2.

-NLCS Game 4: Dodgers at Cubs (Dodgers lead, 3-0)
+NLCS Game 4: Dodgers at Cubs (Dodgers lead 3-0)

 Alex Wood (16-3, 2.72) vs. Jake Arrieta (14-10, 3.53), 9:01 p.m.
 ET (TBS)